 But the best thing about our green smoothie is that it is basically salad in a cup.
 Our goal is to get at least 2-3 servings of vegetables during breakfast and this is one of the easiest way to do it.
 Plus, it’s pretty good since we add a tiny bit of mango and strawberry.
 Even the kids crave it!
 (We use a Nutri-Ninja and LOVE it.
 It’s one of our top ten kitchen tools.)

 While I make the smoothie, Frank heads to our “Ozone Station” to make ozonated water and fill an insufflation bag.
-This is a very new therapy that I recently added to my personalized healing protocol.
-(If you’re interested in exactly what I’m doing to heal from my undiagnosed autoimmune disease, you can view my healing protocol in our Healthy Habits Reset Toolkit by subscribing below.)
+This is a therapy I recently added to my personalized healing protocol.
+(If you’re interested in exactly what I’m doing to heal from my newest unspecified autoimmune disease, you can view my healing protocol in our Healthy Habits Reset Toolkit by subscribing below.)

 What’s for Breakfast?